-5/13/2013 - ConnSCU Academic Council 5/2/2014 - BOR-Academic and Student Affairs Committee
+5/13/2013 - ConnSCU Academic Council 5/2/2014 - BOR-Academic and Student Affairs Committee 5/13/2014 - Board of Regents

 The American Recovery and Reinvestment Act of 2009 and the Health Information Technology and Clinical Health Act (HITECH Act) initiated and funded the revamping of the health information technology infrastructure into a nationwide electronic record system.
 Although NCCC's existing Medical Billing and Coding certificate provides students with current knowledge related to reimbursement modalities and also baseline Health Information management skills, the revised Health Information & Reimbursement Specialist certificate provides graduates with additional skills and a broader knowledge base to better meet the work demands of the healthcare arena and its evolving infrastructure.